erivlis/graphinate/README.md

 N: int = 8

-# Define a GraphModel
+# First Define a GraphModel instance.
+# It will be used to hold the graph definitions
 graph_model: graphinate.GraphModel = graphinate.model(name="Octagonal Graph")

-# Register in the Graph Model the edges' supplier function
+# Register in the Graph Model the edges' supplier generator function
 @graph_model.edge()
 def edge():
     for i in range(N):